Skip to main content

 Instead, consider purchasing a heavy-duty or extra-heavy-duty power washer that can reach those high surfaces from ground level, especially if you live in a multi-level home.

-DO: Be mindful of surface sensibility.
+Be mindful of surface sensibility.

 Adjust the settings on your power washer accordingly, ensuring that you tailor the force to match the resilience of the specific surface.